Open-Attestation/adr/nft_oa_minimal_code.md

 ### Upgrade OA Platform to support NFT

-OA Platform should be upgrade to use `tokenStore` on top of the original `documentStore`.
+OA Platform should be upgraded to use `tokenStore` on top of the original `documentStore`.
 Detecting the different type of store will enable features that is available only to tokens/transferable records.
 This will require changes to the verification flow.

 ## Should Dos

 ### Display Token Information in Viewer
 Viewing the transferable records in the viewer, the user should be able to verify that the record is issued by the right entity.
-It shows the user the domain of the isser using the [DNS-TXT](./decentralized_identity_proof_DNS-TXT.md) method after verifying it.
+It shows the user the domain of the issuer using the [DNS-TXT](./decentralized_identity_proof_DNS-TXT.md) method after verifying it.
 This allows the user to know that the record is not forged.

 Eg.
 Token Contract: SHIPPING-LINE-A.COM (0xab..cd)